Maxinum/kanban-demo/README.md

 ## Demo

-You can try the demo of the Cash Flow Web App <a href="https://superb-buttercream-8748df.netlify.app/" target="_blank">here</a>.
+You can try the demo of the Kanban <a href="https://superb-buttercream-8748df.netlify.app/" target="_blank">here</a>.

 ## Installation
 To run the Kanban App locally, follow these steps: